HugoPersson01/POWER-CABLE/README.md

 #### 🥇 &nbsp; The machine and code utilized in our work were originally developed by Linus Remahl, a research engineer at KTH.
 His expertise and support have been crucial throughout the process of calibrating and improving both the machine and the code.
 + #### Go to Linus github profile here &nbsp; ➡️ &nbsp; [Linus](https://github.com/linusreM).

-#### 🥉 &nbsp; This product is part of a course we have called "Tehcology and Health, Project Course" where we get to invent/improve a product.
+#### 🥉 &nbsp; This product is part of a course called "Tehcology and Health, Project Course" where we get to invent/improve a product.

 ---